 Statute of Limitations

-The Federal FCA allows for claims to be made within 3 years of discovery of the issue or 6 years from when the fraud is committed.
+The Federal FCA statute of limitation allows for claims to be made within 3 years of discovery of the issue or 6 years from when the fraud is committed.
 In the State of California, this is much longer.
 An action under the CFCA can be brought within 3 years after discovery or… 10 years from the date of the violation!

 Bottom Line for California Construction Businesses